ChicoState/spyral-narwhals/README.md

 ###Jeremy Nicholson

-A Senior majoring in Computer Engineering.
-Jeremy Nicholson is excited learn a new language(Python) and what goes into the making of a game.
-He also is excited to work within a group instead of working individually.
+A senior majoring in Computer Engineering.
+I'm excited about working in unity3d because making a game has always been a thought of mine.
+I'll be able to take what I've learned in this course and put my thought into action.

 ###Ryan Mann

 A junior majoring in Computer Science.
 Ryan Mann is hoping to improve his knowledge of programming by working in groups (like people do in the workforce) and by trying out python, a language he has never used before.
->>>>>>> origin/master